CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 Each level builds upon the previous one and corresponds to the sensitivity of federal information your organization handles.

-Your required level is determined by contract language and data classification.
+Your required level is determined by contract language, data classification, and flowdown requirements.

 CMMC Level 1 – Foundational